lkodinsson/MARS/Fantasy/Spellcasting.md

 **Target:** One object or creature
 **Resist:** Fortitude

 This spell can be used to repair any broken mundane objects, fuse two objects of a similar material, or treat superficial wounds to a creature.
 Creatures affected by this spell are automatically stabilized.
-This spell may be used to have the same effect on undead creatures as the spell harm does on living creatures.
+This spell may be used to have the same effect on undead creatures as the spell harm does on living creatures, but dealing radiant instead of void damage.

 ***Critical:*** Restore 1 health, and r24 endurance.
 ***Success:*** Restore r16 endurance.